TABLE OF CONTENTS

 - Fast food: Minimum of 11-14 square feet

 It’s crucial to account for more than tables and chairs.
-Consider how each of these restaurant floor plan ideas fit into your dining space.
+Consider how each of these small restaurant design ideas fits into your dining space.

 Dining Floor Plan Ideas